Team207-S2024/team207-s2024/assignments/userneeds-benchmarking.md

    </td>
   </tr>
   <tr>
-   <td rowspan="3" >“Within a day of use the battery symbol started to flash.
+   <td rowspan="3" >Within a day of use the battery symbol started to flash.
 Turned off then turned back on again, battery symbol was steady on, but display was not bright.
 Compared to my Kestrel, the wind value read was half of what the Kestrel reported.
 It was hard to read the numbers in the shade.
-Within 6 hours of use the unit died.”
+Within 6 hours of use the unit died.
    </td>
    <td colspan="2" >The product has a low battery life. (explicit)
    </td>